 1. Cancer – Consuming Brussel sprouts frequently can lessen your chance of contracting lung, colon, breast, bladder and ovarian cancer.
 A recent study looking at over 700 people showed those who ate cruciferous veggies had risks 29 percent lower of getting bladder cancer than those eating very few cruciferous vegetables.

 2. Sulforaphane Stops Cancers- Brussel sprouts contain sulforaphane, which lowers liver cells’ emission of the cholesterol transporter.
 (This also is attributed to clearing substances which may cause potential cancers.

-5. Brussels Prevent Birth Defects – Folic acid is vital for perfect cell division as it is necessary in DNA synthesis.
+5. Brussel Prevent Birth Defects – Folic acid is vital for perfect cell division as it is necessary for DNA synthesis.
 Folic acid deficiency has been associated with numerous birth defects, like spina bifida.
 Folic acid is the most common vitamin deficiency in the world.
-One cup of brussel sprouts contains 93.6 mg of folic acid so eat up!
+One cup of Brussel sprouts contains 93.6 mg of folic acid so eat up!

 DoctorSolve Healthcare Solutions Inc., a Canadian Internet-based pharmacy intermediary (license #BC X23), offers low cost, long-term prescription drugs.
 A professionally registered pharmacist fills all Canadian prescriptions.
 A certified member of the Canadian International Pharmacy Association, DoctorSolve is ranked as one of the best online Canadian pharmacies by PharmacyChecker.com.

 For more information on how to order Canada drugs safely and securely call 1-866-732-0305 or visit https://www.doctorsolve.com/ – a trusted and reliable Canadian online pharmacy since 1999.